Class Information, Curriculum,

 What’s Included

-All curriculum, hands-on activities, and standard classroom supplies are included in the pricing provided.
+Core curriculum, hands-on activities, and standard classroom supplies are included in the pricing provided.

 Background Check Requirement